 - Facebook’s video engagement has failed to generate the uptake necessary to take consumer attention away from streaming heavyweights

 - Amazon displays the key three assets to meet the needs of rightsholders: capital, tech and reach

-- With Netflix vehemently against entering the live sports rights market, Amazon is well placed to establish its video solution as the go-to sports XXX of 20–24 year olds watch games-related videos on a monthly basis
+- With Netflix vehemently against entering the live sports rights market, Amazon is well placed to establish its video solution as the go-to sports destination of 20–24 year olds watch games-related videos on a monthly basis

 - The more e-sports become ‘sports’, the more that big tech companies can dilute the value of the traditional TV sports propositions.